rthuffman/WFGY/ProblemMap/Inverse_Atlas/runtime-guide.md

 ### 2. World legitimacy
 The runtime should reduce resolution when evidence, target binding, or frame legitimacy is weak.

-### 3. Competing route discipline
+### 3. Competing-route discipline
 The runtime should not let one plausible route silently erase neighboring live routes.

 ### 4. Resolution authorization
-The runtime should keep the answer inside a lawful state, such as STOP, COARSE, UNRESOLVED, or AUTHORIZED.
+The runtime should keep the answer inside a lawful state such as STOP, COARSE, UNRESOLVED, or AUTHORIZED.

 ### 5. Repair legality
 If a fix is proposed, the runtime should distinguish structural repair from cosmetic repair.